harrisonestes/OxylipinChapter/notebook.md

     merge_p450_files()
 ```

 Due to the handling methods of files in the local method, any genomes only containing non-p450 An_peroxidase domains were removed from the list.
-To overcome this, the follwoing command was run to find what genomes were not present:
+To overcome this, the following command was run to find what genomes were not present:

 ```bash
 comm -23 <(sort /Users/hpestes/Programs/Collaborations/Dante/OxylipinChapter/Scripts/queuefile_053125.txt) <(tail -n +2 combined_p450_results.tsv | cut -f1 | sort)